 Currency risk is the risk to the Foundation's earnings that arise from fluctuations of foreign exchange rates and the degree of volatility of these rates.
-The Foundation is exposed to foreign currency exchange risk on investments held in U.S. dollars.
-The company does not use derivative instruments to reduce its exposure to foreign currency risk.
+The Foundation is exposed to currency risk on investments held in foreign currencies.
+The Foundation does not use derivative instruments to reduce its exposure to currency risk.